Songwriting Tips From ParamountSong

-Many professionals recommend that you record songs from the radio, play them back and copy down the lyrics.
-It’s probably even better if you buy the top 10 songs in your favorite genre, so you can listen and get totally familiar with what’s hot.
-These days, you can download the lyrics you need to save the time of copying.
+Many professional writers recommend that you play these songs back and copy down the lyrics.
+It’s probably even better if you listen to the top 10 songs in your favorite genre, so you can listen and get totally familiar with what’s hot.
+These days, you can even download the lyrics you need to save the time of writing them down.
 Compare them with what you’re writing and see how you measure up.

 It makes a very interesting study.
 Because, while a writer may have an excellent idea, and write it very well, it would be difficult to get a cut on a tune that’s so far out of the mainstream that a producer, artist or radio can’t relate to it.

 Everybody throughout the music chain wants hits.
-And it’s much easier to hear a hit in context with what’s currently being played on radio.
+And it’s much easier to hear a hit in context with what’s currently being played out there right now.

 It’s the middle of rush hour traffic.
 You’re stuck in the car, guzzling coffee, when BAM!
 It hits you.
 Inspiration strikes and you are completely unprepared.
 How many times has that illusive hook hit you while you were on the road, at the DMV or in the shower?
 It happens all the time.
 And every time you tell yourself that this will be the time that you start carrying around a recorder or attach a Post-It note to your forehead.
 Yet, you never seem to make good on your promise.

 Inspiration is what makes a songwriter a songwriter.
 It fuels the creative spirit, drives the starving artist, and produces some amazing work.
 So why do so many of us risk losing the best of it while we are going through the motions of daily life?
 Ideas are precious gems that need to be protected and polished to bring out their beauty.
 If you dropped a diamond down in the sink, you would probably immediately try to retrieve it.
 So why not prevent “dropping” or losing your thoughts by being ready to catch them?